 After the fields defined for terms and lift date have been assigned in dspace.cfg, and created and configured wherever they will be used, you can begin to embargo items simply by entering data (dates, if using the default setter) in the terms field.
 They will automatically be embargoed as they exit workflow.
 For the embargo to be lifted on any item, however, a new administrative procedure must be added: the 'embargo lifter' must be invoked on a regular basis.
 This task examines all embargoed items, and if their 'lift date' has passed, it removes the access restrictions on the item.
 Good practice dictates automating this procedure using cron jobs or the like, rather than manually running it.

-The lifter is available as a target of the 1.6 DSpace launcher - see launcher documentation for details.
+The lifter is available as a target of the DSpace Command Launcher.